Donald Trump Boasts Of His ‘Chemistry’ With Putin During Asia Tour

 Donald Trump’s most recent tweetfest includes some of his most common topics: Barack Obama, Hillary Clinton, Vladimir Putin, and Kim Jong-un.
-With regard to Putin, Trump compared his relationship with Russia to efforts by Obama, saying that the former President of the United States lacked ‘chemistry’ with the Russian leader.
+With regard to Putin, Trump compared his relationship with Russia to efforts by Obama, saying that the former president of the United States lacked “chemistry” with the Russian leader.

 Trump is currently on an overseas trip, visiting other world leaders, and the possibility of a meeting with Putin aroused some controversy, as investigations into possible collusion between Trump’s campaign and Russian officials continue.
-According to VOA News, Press Secretary Sarah Huckabee Sanders told reporters Trump had only shaken hands with Putin, and had not had a formal meeting.
+According to VOA News, Press Secretary Sarah Huckabee Sanders told reporters that Trump had only shaken hands with Putin, and had not had a formal meeting.

-Saturday evening, however, Donald Trump tweeted that he had met the Russian leader and had ‘good discussions on Syria.’
+Saturday evening, however, Donald Trump tweeted that he had met the Russian leader and had “good discussions on Syria.”

-Progressing from that statement, President Trump addressed Americans who are concerned about the relationship between his campaign and Russian officials, calling these constituents ‘haters and fools,’ before going on to indicate that he has a better ‘chemistry’ with Putin than former President Barack Obama, and to describe Hillary Clinton as ‘begging Russia to be our friend.’
+Progressing from that statement, President Trump addressed Americans who are concerned about the relationship between his campaign and Russian officials, calling these constituents “haters and fools,” before going on to indicate that he has a better “chemistry” with Putin than former President Barack Obama and to describe Hillary Clinton as “begging Russia to be our friend.”

 When will all the haters and fools out there realize that having a good relationship with Russia is a good thing, not a bad thing.
 There always playing politics – bad for our country.
 I want to solve North Korea, Syria, Ukraine, terrorism, and Russia can greatly help!